Waiotahe

 Waiotahe (formerly written Waiotahi) is a beach, settlement and rural community in the Ōpōtiki District and Bay of Plenty Region of New Zealand's North Island, near the mouth and lowermost stretch of the Waiotahe River.

 It includes a beach that attracts swimmers, surfers and anglers during the summer months, and river mouths that people fish from year-round.
 The beach is more dangerous during low tide due to stronger rips, but has natural hazards in all conditions.

 Ōpōtiki District Council has banned vehicles from the mudflats of the Waiotahe estuary and a section of Waiotahe Beach.
 The council allows vehicles at other beaches, unlike most other New Zealand councils.

+Etymology

-The town's official name reverted from Waiotahi back to the original Māori name Waiotahe in August 2015, following a decision by Land Information Minister Louise Upston, upheld by the New Zealand Geographic Board.
+In August 2015 the official name of the town was changed from Waiotahi to Waiotahe following a proposal by the New Zealand Geographic Board.
+Several eponymous features had the same spelling alteration.

 History

 In July 2013, a couple in their 60s were attacked and held captive in their Waiotahe home by a former soldier who had spent the previous night sleeping rough near the town hall.
 The perpetrator fled the scene in their ute and was shot dead by police in Auckland.
 The couple were hospitalised for injuries to their hands and reported being traumatised by their ordeal.

 The first case of Mycoplasma bovis in the Bay of Plenty was recorded in a farm in Waiotahe in January 2020.